bazelbuild/bazel/site/en/concepts/build-ref.md

 Directories containing a file called `WORKSPACE` are considered the root of a workspace.
-Therefore, Bazel ignores any directory trees in a workspace rooted at a subdirectory containing a `WORKSPACE` file, as they form another workspace.
+Therefore, Bazel ignores any directory trees in a workspace rooted at a subdirectory containing a `WORKSPACE` file, as they are from another workspace.

 Bazel also supports `WORKSPACE.bazel` file as an alias of `WORKSPACE` file.
 If both files exist, `WORKSPACE.bazel` is used.